Freshmen Teachers Launch “Cellphone Strike Force”

 The phone policy may have observable academic effects as well.
 Both Mungai and Walsh noticed improvements with their students’ performance in class after the phone pockets were implemented.

-“They’re getting further through assignments, they’re doing more, and I feel like what I’m hearing in class, the conversations, are more complex and nuanced,” Walsh said.
+“They’re getting further through assignments, and I feel like what I’m hearing in class is more complex and nuanced,” Walsh said.

 Another objective of the phone policy is “trying to just get kids to connect outside of the screens,” Mungai said.
 Both teachers and students agree that phones have greatly impacted social relationships.